 This list of eligible transition activities (including those that require Enhanced Review) will be reviewed on a regular basis.
-Additional eligible transition activities may be agreed upon on an ad-hoc basis following the review and approval of the Group Sustainability Committee and the Sustainability and ESG team, and financings in relation to those activities will be applicable for inclusion in the Target following the date of such approval.
+Additional eligible transition activities may be agreed upon on an ad-hoc basis following the review and approval of the Group Sustainability Committee and the Group Sustainability team, and financings in relation to those activities will be applicable for inclusion in the Target following the date of such approval.
 We do not intend to publish updates to Section 2 at the time of such approvals but will include, unless specified otherwise, an updated Section 2 when otherwise publishing an updated version of this Framework.
-The list of activities requiring Enhanced Review (and any updates to internal guidelines) will also be agreed upon on an ad-hoc basis by the Sustainability and ESG team.
+The list of activities requiring Enhanced Review (and any updates to internal guidelines) will also be agreed upon on an ad-hoc basis by the Group Sustainability team.

-Barclays is an active participant in a range of industry groups working to develop harmonised definitions, including Glasgow Finance Alliance for Net Zero (GFANZ) and Net Zero Banking Alliance (NZBA).
+Barclays is an active participant in a range of industry groups working to develop harmonised definitions, including in relation to transition finance.
 As innovation and market principles in relation to transition finance continue to accelerate and evolve, we will continue to consider and develop our definition of transition finance and the coverage under this Framework.